-Summary The acc_create routines test to see if the data is already present on the device; if not, they allocate memory on the accelerator device to correspond to the specified host memory, on a non-shared memory device.
+Summary The acc_create routines test to see if the argument is in shared memory or already present in the current device memory; if not, they allocate space in the current device memory to correspond to the specified local memory.

 '''

 C or C++:

 d_void acc_create( h_void, size_t );

 void acc_create_async( h_void, size_t, int async );

 Fortran:

 subroutine acc_create( a )

 subroutine acc_create( a, len )

 subroutine acc_create_async( a, async )

 subroutine acc_create_async( a, len, async )

 type(), dimension(..) :: a

 integer :: len

 integer(acc_handle_kind) :: async

 '''

 Description The acc_create routines are equivalent to the enter data directive with a create clause, as described in Section 2.7.8.
-In C, the arguments are a pointer to the data and length in bytes; the synchronous function returns a pointer to the allocated device space, as with acc_malloc.
+In C, the arguments are a pointer to the data and length in bytes; the synchronous function returns a pointer to the allocated device memory, as with acc_malloc.
 In Fortran, two forms are supported.
 In the first, the argument is a contiguous array section of intrinsic type.
 In the second, the first argument is a variable or array element and the second is the length in bytes.